-No. Mitigation and Management Measures Responsibility Timing Reference SEA - Senior Envi CSEM- Communi ironmental Advisor, CM - Construction Manager, EA - Environm ty and Stakeholder Engagement Manager, PM - Project Manage ental Advisor, SS- Site r Supervisor, TM - Traffic I Manager, minimise concurrent or consecutive works in the same areas, where possible.
+No. Mitigation and Management Measures Responsibility Timing Reference ironmental Advisor, CM - Construction Manager, EA - Environm ty and Stakeholder Engagement Manager, PM - Project Manage Supervisor, TM - Traffic Manager, minimise concurrent or consecutive works in the same areas, where possible.
 MMNV11 Noise levels for plant and machinery will be mitigated through the following: Have operating Sound Power Levels (LW) compliant with the Sydney Metro CNVS Fitted with manufacturer supplied noise suppression devices and maintained where required.
 SS/CM During establishment CoA D42, REMM NV02 Non-Aboriginal heritage and Aboriginal heritage MMAH1 In the event that unexpected Aboriginal/non-Aboriginal heritage items are exposed during construction, the Sydney Metro Exhumation Management Plan and the Unexpected Heritage Finds and Human Remains Procedure would be implemented.
 All personnel Prior to site establishment / During establishment CoA D13, CoA D31 and AH4 MMAH2 Protective measures for heritage items to be established at the earliest phase of site establishment (undertaken under LIW 7/8).
-SEA/CM Prior to site establishment / During establishment CoA D19 MMAH3 Archaeological test excavation (and salvage when required) would be carried out where intact natural profiles with the potential to contain significant archaeological deposits are encountered.
+SEA/CM Prior to site establishment / During establishment CoA D19 ММАН3 Archaeological test excavation (and salvage when required) would be carried out where intact natural profiles with the potential to contain significant archaeological deposits are encountered.
 Excavations would be conducted in accordance with the methodology outlined in the Aboriginal cultural heritage assessment report SEA/EA/CM During establishment CoA C13 MMAH4 If Aboriginal archaeological remains are identified during Stage 1, results would be incorporated into Aboriginal heritage interpretation for the Concept in consultation with registered Aboriginal parties SEA/EA During establishment CoA C13, C- B6 and REMM AH3

-No. Mitigation and Management Measures Responsibility Timing Reference SEA - Senior Environmental Advisor, CM - Construction Manager, EA - Environmental Advisor, SS- Site Supervisor, TM - Traffic Manager, CSEM- Community and Stakeholder Engagement Manager, PM - Project Manager MMAH5 In the event that a potential burial site or potential human skeletal material is exposed during construction, the Sydney Metro Exhumation Management Plan would be implemented.
+No. Mitigation and Management Measures Responsibility Timing Reference vironmental Advisor, CM - Construction Manager, EA - Environm nity and Stakeholder Engagement Manager, PM - Project Manage Supervisor, TM - Traffic Manager, MMAH5 In the event that a potential burial site or potential human skeletal material is exposed during construction, the Sydney Metro Exhumation Management Plan would be implemented.
 SEA/EA During establishment Landscape character and visual amenity MMLC1 Graffiti on site hoarding and construction litter around site perimeters will be removed throughout site establishment CM/SS Prior to site establishment / During establishment REMM LV3 MMLC2 Ensure worksites are kept in an organised, tidy fashion at the end of every work day CM/SS During establishment Best Practice MMLC3 There will be no advertising on any element of the Site.
 SS/CM/SEA Prior to site establishment / During establishment CoA D104 Social and Business MMSB1 Access to all utilities and properties will be maintained during site establishment SEA/CM/SS Prior to site establishment / During establishment CoA D80 MMSB2 Dial Before You Dig (DBYD) searches will be undertaken prior to any ground penetration work to locate any existing underground services, utilities and infrastructure that may be impacted by that work.
 The relevant owner(s) will be consulted prior to and during any diversion, protection or support works that are required to protect the service, utility or infrastructure.
 SEA/CM/SS Prior to site establishment / During establishment CoA D101, REMM HA2 MMSB3 The site establishment works would be undertaken with the objective of minimising impacts to, and interference with, third party property and infrastructure, and that such infrastructure and property is protected during site establishment.
 SEA/CM/SS Prior to site establishment / During establishment CoA D58